Lightning-Universe/lightning-flash/README.md

 ---

 ## Citations
-We’re excited to continue the strong legacy of opensource software and have been inspired over the years by Caffe, Theano, Keras, PyTorch, torchbearer, and [fast.ai](https://arxiv.org/abs/2002.04688) (arXiv:2002.04688 - Jeremy Howard, Sylvain Gugger).
+We’re excited to continue the strong legacy of opensource software and have been inspired over the years by Caffe, Theano, Keras, PyTorch, torchbearer, and [fast.ai](https://arxiv.org/abs/2002.04688).
 When/if additional papers are written about this, we’ll be happy to cite these frameworks and the corresponding authors.

 Flash leverages models from many different frameworks in order to cover such a wide range of domains and tasks.
 The full list of providers can be found in [our documentation](https://lightning-flash.readthedocs.io/en/latest/integrations/providers.html).